 Creëer een sociaal veilige sfeer op school

 The School & Safety Foundation focusses on school leaders, teachers, counsellors and – to a lesser extent – pupils.
 We concentrate on primary education, secondary education and secondary vocational education.
-We are funded by the Ministry of Education, Culture and Science.
+And we are funded by the Ministry of Education, Culture and Science.

-The School & Safety Foundation has a unique position, considering we act as conversation partner on three separate levels:
+The School & Safety Foundation has a unique position, considering the fact that we act as conversation partner on three separate levels: